Register as a Customer or Integrated Resource Provider in the NEM

 This page outlines the requirements for registering as a Customer in the National Electricity Market (NEM).

-A Customer is a registered participant that purchases electricity supplied through a transmission or distribution system to a connection point.
-Retailers and end users who buy electricity in the spot market must be registered as Market Customers.
+A customer is a registered participant that purchases electricity supplied through a transmission or distribution system and consumed at a market connection point.
+Electricity may also be generated from small production units at these market connection points.
+Retailers and end users who buy (or sell) electricity in the spot market must be registered as Market Customers or Integrated Resource Providers.

-A Market Customer can deliver market ancillary services in accordance with the National Electricity Rules and AEMO’s market ancillary services specifications, by classifying their market load or an aggregation of their market load as an ancillary service load (ASL).
+A Market Customer can deliver market ancillary services in accordance with the National Electricity Rules and AEMO’s market ancillary services specifications, by applying for approval to classify plant at their market connection points as ancillary service unit (ASU).

-Participants who are already registered as a Customer in the NEM, and who wish to change their scheduled bid and offer data, should visit the Changing Scheduled Bid, Valuation Data and Offer Valuation Data page.
+Participants who are already registered as a Market Customer or Integrated Resource Provider in the NEM, and who wish to change their scheduled bid and offer data, should visit the Changing Scheduled Bid, Valuation Data and Offer Valuation Data page.

-This page also provides information for participants, who are already registered as a Market Customer, classifying market load as ancillary service load (ASL).
+This page also provides information for participants, who are already registered as a Market Customer or Integrated Resource Provider, classifying plant at their market connection points as an ASU.

-Note: Once your first application to classify non-scheduled ASL has been approved, to amend or classify new ASL, you will be required to manage your applications through the Portfolio Management System (PMS).
-Applications to classify scheduled load as ASL are not managed through PMS.
+Note: Once your first application to classify non-scheduled ASU has been approved, to amend or classify new ASU, you will be required to manage your applications through the Portfolio Management System (PMS).
+Applications to classify scheduled load as ASU are not managed through PMS.

-These documents are needed when you already have a classified ASL and you want to amend or classify new non-scheduled market load as ASL.
+These documents are needed when you already have a classified ASU and you want to amend or classify new plant at your market connection point that is not scheduled load as ASU.

 The following must be submitted to AEMO, using the Portfolio Management System.